-Co-occurring ADD and Alcohol Addiction
+The Relationship Between ADD and Alcohol Addiction

 A dual diagnosis exists when there is a mental health disorder, such as ADD, and a co-occurring substance use disorder.
 In many instances, the individual develops a substance use disorder in response to the mental health issue.
-They may begin to use alcohol as a means of reducing the effects of the ADD by its relaxant properties.
+They may begin to use alcohol as a means of reducing the effects of ADD through its relaxant properties.

 Unfortunately, some individuals may find their tolerance to alcohol increasing, leading to higher consumption of the substance in hopes of experiencing the initial calming effects.
-As consumption increases, the possibility for developing an alcohol use disorder increases as well.
+As consumption increases, the possibility of developing an alcohol use disorder increases as well.

-Adults with ADD and alcohol addiction will find they have increased the suffering, as alcoholism has its own set of highly impairing features.
+Adults with ADD and alcohol addiction will find they have increased their suffering, as alcoholism has its own set of highly impairing features.
 The co-occurring disorders have the potential to cause serious disruption in daily functioning, and mounting consequences can result in the addition of an addition mental health disorder developing, such as depression or anxiety.
-For these reasons it is imperative that someone struggling with Add and alcohol addiction seek out the professional help that a dual diagnosis recovery program can provide.
+For these reasons, it is imperative that someone struggling with Add and alcohol addiction seek out the professional help that a dual diagnosis recovery program can provide.

-Treatment for ADD and Alcohol Addiction Co-Occurring Disorders
+Treatment for ADD and Alcohol Addiction

 Recovery will begin with a thorough evaluation of both the alcohol use disorder and the ADD, from which a customized treatment plan will emerge.
 Comprehensive dual diagnosis treatment involves combining several therapeutic elements that will address both disorders simultaneously.
 These include: